Skip to main content

 Field Service Management: ServiceTitan Pro

-ServiceTitan Pro is the enterprise tier that unlocks the full ServiceTitan Marketplace, the integration ecosystem that makes the large residential stack possible.
-The Marketplace includes pre-built integrations with Hatch, XOi, Interplay Learning, Synchrony, Conduit Tech, and dozens of additional platforms, all with data flowing bidirectionally into ServiceTitan job records.
+ServiceTitan Pro unlocks the full Marketplace, the integration ecosystem that makes the large residential stack possible.
+It connects Hatch, XOi, Interplay Learning, Synchrony, and Conduit Tech with bidirectional data flowing into ServiceTitan job records.

-At 50-200 technicians, ServiceTitan's Business Analytics module becomes as important as the operational platform.
-Business Analytics is powered by Microsoft Power BI and delivers executive dashboards covering revenue per technician, close rate by technician, marketing cost per booked call, maintenance agreement renewal rates, and customer lifetime value, all updated in near real time from live operational data.
+At 50-200 technicians, Business Analytics becomes as important as the operational platform.
+Powered by Microsoft Power BI, it delivers executive dashboards covering revenue per technician, close rate by technician, marketing cost per booked call, and maintenance agreement renewal rates, all updated in near real time.

-Multi-location management is the other critical Pro-tier feature for large operators.
-If you are running two or more markets, or considering acquisition growth.
-Pro's multi-location capabilities allow shared pricebooks, cross-market reporting, and technician portability while maintaining separate customer databases per market.
-This infrastructure is what makes PE-backed HVAC platform companies operate at 10-20 locations without multiplying operational overhead linearly.
+Multi-location management is the other critical Pro-tier feature.
+If you are running two or more markets or considering acquisition growth, Pro allows shared pricebooks, cross-market reporting, and technician portability while maintaining separate customer databases per market.
+This is what enables PE-backed HVAC platform companies to operate at 10-20 locations without multiplying operational overhead linearly.

-Implementation investment: ServiceTitan Pro implementations at this scale typically involve a ServiceTitan Certified Implementation Partner (not just ServiceTitan's internal team).
-Partner implementations run $15,000-$40,000 but compress timeline by 30-40% compared to self-managed implementations.
-Evaluate partners specifically for large residential HVAC experience, partner quality varies significantly.
+Implementation: At this scale, use a ServiceTitan Certified Implementation Partner.
+Partner implementations run $15,000-$40,000 but compress timeline by 30-40% compared to self-managed.
+Evaluate partners specifically for large residential HVAC experience.

 Accounting: QuickBooks Enterprise or Sage Intacct

-The accounting platform decision at this tier depends on where you are in growth and whether you have institutional ownership.
-QuickBooks Enterprise ($400-$1,000/month for 10-30 users) handles single-entity operations through roughly $20M in revenue with adequate accounting staff.
-The advanced job costing features, inventory management, and industry-specific reporting in QB Enterprise are meaningfully better than QBO Advanced for high-volume HVAC operations.
+QuickBooks Enterprise ($400-$1,000/month for 10-30 users) handles single-entity operations through roughly $20M in revenue.
+Its advanced job costing and industry-specific reporting are meaningfully better than QBO Advanced for high-volume HVAC operations.

 Video Documentation: XOi Technologies

-XOi Technologies (Vision) is the video documentation platform that large HVAC companies use to capture, organize, and use job-site video.
-Every technician's field activity is documented: equipment condition on arrival, diagnostic process, repair or installation steps, and final system test.
+XOi captures every technician's field activity: equipment condition on arrival, diagnostic process, repair steps, and final system test.
 The video attaches to the ServiceTitan job record via the Marketplace integration.

-The training case: XOi's Knowledge Library enables senior technicians to record procedure videos, specific to your preferred methods, your equipment brands, and your quality standards, that apprentices access on their phones in the field.
-At 75 technicians with 15-20 active apprentices, the Knowledge Library replaces 200-400 hours of formal training time per year with on-demand field reference that is faster, more relevant, and applied in the actual work context rather than a classroom.
+Training value: XOi's Knowledge Library lets senior technicians record procedure videos that apprentices access on their phones in the field.
+At 75 technicians with 15-20 active apprentices, the Knowledge Library replaces 200-400 hours of formal training time per year with on-demand field reference.

 Reviews and Messaging: Podium with AI Employee

-At 75 technicians running 500-800 jobs per week, the automated review request function alone generates significant review volume without manual CSR intervention.
-Companies at this scale consistently reach 1,000+ Google reviews within 18-24 months of Podium deployment, which produces the review authority required to maintain Google Local Pack position in competitive metro markets.
+At 75 technicians running 500-800 jobs per week, Podium's automated review request function generates significant review volume without manual CSR involvement.
+Companies at this scale consistently reach 1,000+ Google reviews within 18-24 months, which produces the review authority required to maintain Google Local Pack position in competitive metro markets.

 AI CSR: Hatch

-Hatch is purpose-built for the inbound call handling problem that large residential HVAC companies face at peak season: call volume that exceeds human CSR capacity.
-During a heat event or cold snap, a 75-technician operation in a medium-sized market receives 200-500 inbound service calls per day.
+During a heat event, a 75-technician operation in a medium-sized market receives 200-500 inbound service calls per day.
 Staffing enough CSRs to answer those calls in under 30 seconds requires 6-10 full-time positions with peak-season surge staffing.

-Hatch's AI CSR answers calls in under 5 seconds, qualifies the caller using your service types and diagnostic questions, books the appointment directly into ServiceTitan, and sends a confirmation text.
-Calls requiring nuanced troubleshooting, billing disputes, or escalation route to human CSRs with full context from the AI conversation.
-The economics are compelling: $1,000-$3,000/month versus $40,000-$70,000/year per human CSR with benefits, training, and turnover costs.
+Hatch answers calls in under 5 seconds, qualifies the caller, books directly into ServiceTitan, and sends a confirmation text.
+Calls requiring escalation route to human CSRs with full context from the AI conversation.
+Cost: $1,000-$3,000/month versus $40,000-$70,000/year per human CSR with benefits, training, and turnover costs.

 Marketing Platform: Scorpion with Capacity Engine

-At large residential scale, $2M-$10M+ in annual marketing spend across paid search, LSA, SEO, and offline channels.
-Scorpion's capacity engine is the primary differentiator.
-The capacity engine monitors your ServiceTitan dispatch board in near real time and dynamically adjusts marketing spend based on available technician capacity.
-During open schedule windows, ad spend increases to fill the pipeline.
-During periods of maximum booking, spend decreases to avoid overpromising to customers when you cannot deliver timely service.
+Scorpion's capacity engine monitors your ServiceTitan dispatch board and dynamically adjusts marketing spend based on available technician capacity.
+During open schedule windows, ad spend increases.
+During maximum booking periods, spend decreases.

-The result is a higher marketing efficiency ratio: revenue generated per marketing dollar invested increases because spend is concentrated in periods of available capacity rather than distributed uniformly across all hours.
+The result is a higher marketing efficiency ratio: revenue per marketing dollar increases because spend is concentrated when you can actually take the work.
 Scorpion customers at large residential scale consistently report 15-30% improvement in marketing efficiency ratio within 12 months of capacity engine activation.

 Technician Training: Interplay Learning

-For companies running formal apprenticeship programs, Interplay integrates with the HVAC Excellence and NATE certification preparation pathways.
-Apprentices who complete the Interplay preparation curriculum typically pass NATE certification exams at higher rates than those relying solely on on-the-job experience, which reduces the certification timeline and associated training overhead.
+For companies running formal apprenticeship programs, Interplay integrates with HVAC Excellence and NATE certification preparation pathways.
+Apprentices who complete the Interplay curriculum typically pass NATE exams at higher rates than those relying solely on on-the-job experience.

 Consumer Financing: Synchrony Financial

-Consumer financing is a revenue multiplier, not an optional add-on, for large residential HVAC companies doing significant replacement volume.
 The average HVAC system replacement runs $8,000-$20,000.
-Customers who cannot write a check for $12,000 on the day of service either delay the purchase, seek a second opinion, or choose a lower-tier option to reduce the immediate cost.
+Customers who cannot pay immediately either delay, seek a second opinion, or choose a lower-tier option.
 Financing converts these outcomes into same-day jobs at full price.

-Synchrony Financial is one of the largest consumer financing providers in the trades, with a ServiceTitan Marketplace integration that presents financing options within the ServiceTitan proposal workflow.
-The merchant fee runs 2-8% depending on the financing product, 0% promotional financing carries higher fees than standard interest-bearing options.
-Companies that offer financing at the point of proposal report close rates on replacement jobs 20-40% higher than companies that present cash/card-only options.
+Synchrony's ServiceTitan Marketplace integration presents financing options within the proposal workflow.
+Merchant fees run 2-8% depending on the financing product.
+Companies that offer financing at the point of proposal report close rates on replacement jobs 20-40% higher than cash/card-only operations.

 Fleet-Wide Load Calculations: Conduit Tech